 Come!
 Sit!
 Read!

-Please sign up in advance by contacting The Sam L Cohen Children’s Library at 871-1700 ext.
+To read to Emmie please sign up in advance by contacting The Sam L Cohen Children’s Library at 871-1700 ext.
 707 or email@example.com